mustaphatidooyussif/parallel-distributed-computing/README.md

+## Authors: Mustapha Tidoo Yussif and Dari Jones
-#  Indexing Multidimensional Array of Varying Dimensions at Run-time
+#  Indexing Multidimensional Array of Varying Dimensions at Run-time.